Gabriella439/nixos-in-production/manuscript/Motivation.md

   … analogous to `Dockerfile`s

-So NixOS is the Docker killer more than it is the Debian killer.
-The killer use case for NixOS overlaps substantially with the use case for the Docker ecosystem.
+So you can think of NixOS as the Docker killer.
+The use cases for NixOS overlap substantially with the use case for the Docker ecosystem.

-You can use NixOS in conjunction with just Docker containers since NixOS supports declaratively orchestrating containers (like `docker compose`), but you probably want to avoid buying further into the broader Docker ecosystem.
+You *can* use NixOS in conjunction with Docker containers since NixOS supports declaratively orchestrating containers (like `docker compose`), but you probably want to avoid buying further into the broader Docker ecosystem if you use NixOS.
 You don't want to be in a situation where your engineering organization does everything in two different ways, the NixOS way and the Docker way, because then you'll fragment your tooling and developer workflows.

 Or to put it another way: **NixOS is like Gentoo, but for Docker**.
-Like Gentoo, NixOS is an operating system that provides unparalleled control over the machine due to everything being rebuildable from source while targeting use cases and workflows similar to the Docker ecosystem.
+Like Gentoo, NixOS is an operating system that provides unparalleled control over the machine (even more so than Gentoo) while targeting cases and workflows similar to the Docker ecosystem.